webspinner/lookout.github.com/_posts/2014-01-22-testing-rack-based-apis-with-cucumber-and-rspec.md

     end
   end
 ```

+These examples will have factories loaded for them, and will setup and teardown
+the models for each example.

 `setup_routes` simply requires that it be passed a class that defines a Rack
 application, something it can call `.new` on.
 Having done that, you can use the